 British number plates were first issued in 1904 and from the very beginning good letter and number combinations became sought after.
 The Private Number Plates History Guide explores the growth and use of British number plates.
 The term cherished number plates is often used to describe the more expensive number plates available.
 Our cherished number plates guide examines some of the factors affecting prices in the market.

 The Driver and Vehicle Licensing Agency is responsible for all British number plates.
 A variety of forms are used in the issue and transfer of number plates as detailed in the DVLA Document Guide.
-More information can be obtained from DVLA Local Offices.
-The DVLA holds a number of Number Plate Auctions every year where previously unreleased private number plates are offered of sale(DVLA Auctions).
+The DVLA holds a number of Number Plate Auctions every year where previously unreleased private number plates are offered of sale.

 To avoid confusion number plates are described using a Phonetic Alphabet.